-Jeff Davis is president and chief executive officer for Perficient.
+Jeff Davis is president, chief executive officer and Chairman of the Board for Perficient.
 As CEO, Jeff leads daily business operations, and directs the development and execution of the Company's global growth strategy and initiatives.
 Jeff joined the company as chief operating office in 2001.
 He was promoted to president in 2003 and was named chief executive officer and appointed to the Board of Directors in 2009.

 Jeff has a strong technology management and consulting background, with a blend of more than 25 years of experience working at Big Four as well as entrepreneurial firms.
 Leading a team of tenured executives, Jeff oversees all Perficient business groups and functional disciplines including marketing, sales and client delivery.
 Jeff has played a central role in Perficient’s dramatic growth, managing the company’s organic expansion and leading Perficient's M&A program, including the integration and assimilation of acquired businesses.